EmilEinarsen/bjork_debounce-throttle/README.md

 In addition to __func__ and __delay__ a third param, __cancel__ (bool), can be passed.
 Resulting in debouncing __func__ never being executed.

 >**Promise** <br>
-After successfully execution or cancelation, decounce resolves with a corresponding message.<br>
+After successful execution or cancelation, debounce resolves with a corresponding message.<br>

 #### Test
 Simulates a static spamming situation.
 For example, button spamming.